u7702045/honeybest/README.md

 1.	###### Add string hashlock.enabled=1 into GRUB parameter.
 2.	###### Enable at initrd-ramfs stage (`echo 1 > /proc/sys/kernel/honeybest/enabled`)
 ##### **__There is no deactivate after activate for security reason, update GRUB/initrd image must design tightly with secure boot verification process.__**
 ###### Once you activate HoneyBest, kernel tracking activities start to record into different files under directory /proc/honeybest.
 User can monitor the tracking progress via read file application such as tail/cat/head.

+##### Locking option – on mode or off mode
+###### Locking option only take effective once enablement option mode turn on (default locking option mode is turn off).
+Once turn on, only expect activities is allow to operate on system.
+Locking mode toggle can be set via command (`echo 1 > /proc/sys/kernel/honeybest/locking` or `echo 0 > /proc/sys/kernel/honeybest/locking`)
+##### Interactive option - manual mode vs auto mode
+###### Interactive & auto mode only take effectively when enablement mode turn into true.
+The default interactive option is switch to auto mode, all activities occur in kernel are immediately tracking after enablement option turn into true.
+Selecting manual mode are mandatory to install libhoneybest-notify package (still in developing progress).
+Interactive mode toggle can be set via command (`echo 1 > /proc/sys/kernel/honeybest/interact` or `echo 0 > /proc/sys/kernel/honeybest/interact`)

+### __Configure activities__
+##### Every single files in directory /proc/honeybest tracking different behavior.
 We will explain each single file corresponding on next section.
+In general, every file share the common column, e.g NO/FUNCTION/USER ID.
+* ###### NO – sequence number, honeybest compare the occurrence activities begin from lower to higher number.
+* ###### FUNCTION – functional identification, honeybest use to identify different activities.
+Under certain category such as ‘socket’, different activities are label as listen/bind/accept/open/setsocketopt and so on.
+* ###### USER ID – user identification, honeybest use to reference relationship between identity and function.

 ##### Files
 * ###### binprm – Tracking all executable file path name, process UID belong to and most importantly, calculate file context into HASH to protect the integrity.
 * ###### files – Tracking ordinary file behavior, such as open/read/write/delete/rename.